JawandS/synthea-bias/sleep_apnea/README.md

 where rural patients experience higher dropout rates in the sleep apnea care pathway.

 ## Technical overview
-- `load_data.py`: copies the relevant CSV files from Synthea and appends the urban flag to `patients.csv`.
+- `scripts/load_data.py`: copies the relevant CSV files from Synthea and appends the urban flag to `patients.csv`.
 Note, this filters `observations.csv` to only include BMI and smoking observations (avoiding large file size).
-- `summary_stats.py`: provides summary statistics on the datasets (should be very similar)
+- `scripts/summary_stats.py`: provides summary statistics on the datasets (should be very similar).
-- `models.py`: trains logistic regression, random forest, and gradient boosted decision tree models to predict sleep apnea diagnosis using the defined features.
-Implements train/test/validate split and hyperparameter tuning.
+- `scripts/models.py`: trains logistic regression, random forest, and gradient boosted decision tree models to predict sleep apnea diagnosis using the defined features.
+Implements train/test/validate split and hyperparameter tuning, and writes a markdown report to `sleep_apnea/output`.

 ## Data Generation